vilocha/PePApipe-pipeline/README.md

 python -u ./PePApipe.py -s "$line" -o "./$line" -t 12 -r1 "./$line/*R1*fastq.gz" -r2 "./$line/*R2*fastq.gz" -R ../virus_reference/virus_reference.fasta &>> pipeline_log.txt
 done < ./samples.txt`

+Once the pipeline for each sample finishes running the message `THANK YOU FOR USING 'PePApipe'!!` will appear on the screen.
+Once we are sure all samples have been processed, pressing `Ctrl + D` will return us to terminal control.

 B) Building of Kraken2 database with script 'run_krakenDB_build' (File 7)

 Code lines:

-`module load ... (branches, modules and versions to be loaded in each particular server) kraken2-build --threads $SLURM_CPUS_PER_TASK --download-taxonomy --db DB_Kraken2/ kraken2-build --threads $SLURM_CPUS_PER_TASK --download-library viral --db DB_Kraken2/ kraken2-build --build --db DB_Kraken2/ kraken2 --db DB_Kraken2/ --gzip-compressed --paired E1-131222_S1_L001_R1_001.fastq.gz E1-131222_S1_L001_R2_001.fastq.gz --classified-out cseqs#.fq seqs_1.fq seqs_2.fq
+`module load ... (branches, modules and versions to be loaded in each particular server)` `kraken2-build --threads $SLURM_CPUS_PER_TASK --download-taxonomy --db DB_Kraken2/` `kraken2-build --threads $SLURM_CPUS_PER_TASK --download-library viral --db DB_Kraken2/` `kraken2-build --build --db DB_Kraken2/`
-gzip seqs_1.fq
+`kraken2 --db DB_Kraken2/ --gzip-compressed --paired E1-131222_S1_L001_R1_001.fastq.gz E1-131222_S1_L001_R2_001.fastq.gz --classified-out cseqs#.fq seqs_1.fq seqs_2.fq`
+`gzip seqs_1.fq`
-gzip seqs_2.fq`
+`gzip seqs_2.fq`

 C) Python extension file 'extract_kraken_reads.py' (File 5) for extracting the viral reads using script 'run_extract_kraken_fqs' (File 6)

 Code lines:

-module load ... (branches, modules and versions to be loaded in each particular server)
+`module load ... (branches, modules and versions to be loaded in each particular server)`

-python extract_kraken_reads.py -k E1_kraken -s1 E1-131222_S1_L001_R1_001.fastq.gz -s2 E1-131222_S1_L001_R1_001.fastq.gz -t 10239 -o New_R1.fq.gz -o2 New_R2.fq.gz &> pipeline_log.txt
+`python extract_kraken_reads.py -k E1_kraken -s1 E1-131222_S1_L001_R1_001.fastq.gz -s2 E1-131222_S1_L001_R1_001.fastq.gz -t 10239 -o New_R1.fq.gz -o2 New_R2.fq.gz &> pipeline_log.txt`

 D) Bash script 'run_multiqc' (File 8) to carry out overall analysis with MultiQC

 Code lines:

-unset DISPLAY   #This command is necessary to avoid any files from any of the tools from opening during execution of the pipeline, which will abort the pipeline execution
+`unset DISPLAY   #This command is necessary to avoid any files from any of the tools from opening during execution of the pipeline, which will abort the pipeline execution`

-module load ... (branches, modules and versions to be loaded in each particular server)
+`module load ... (branches, modules and versions to be loaded in each particular server)`

-. multiqc
+`. multiqc`

 NB: If we want to run the pipeline locally, the running codes which are embedded within the bash scripts must be typed straigth into the terminal, by-passing the slurm loop.